 FAU – going abroad

-You can contact the International Office of the School of Engineering for a first consultation regarding the subject studying abroad including exchange programmes of different departments.
+You can contact the International Office of the Faculty of Engineering for a first consultation regarding the subject studying abroad including exchange programmes of different departments.

 Erasmus+ representative Medical Engineering